-- The Metals and minerals business segment focuses on the following commodity divisions: copper, zinc, nickel, ferroalloys, aluminium/alumina and iron ore.
-The activities of the Group's Metals and minerals business segment are underpinned by ownership interests in controlled and non-controlled industrial assets such as mining, smelting, refining and warehousing operations. - The Energy products business segment focuses on coal and oil.
-The activities of the Group's Energy products business segment include extensive ownership interests in controlled and non-controlled coal mining and oil production operations as well as investments in strategic handling, storage and freight equipment and facilities. - The Agricultural products business segment, operated through Glencore Agri, focuses on grains, oils/oilseeds, sugar and cotton.
+- The Metals and Minerals business segment focuses on the following commodity divisions: copper, zinc, nickel, ferroalloys, aluminium/alumina and iron ore.
+The activities of the Group's Metals and Minerals business segment are underpinned by ownership interests in controlled and non-controlled industrial assets such as mining, smelting, refining and warehousing operations. - The Energy Products business segment focuses on coal and oil.
+The activities of the Group's Energy Products business segment include extensive ownership interests in controlled and non-controlled coal mining and oil production operations as well as investments in strategic handling, storage and freight equipment and facilities. - The Agricultural Products business segment, operated through Glencore Agri, focuses on grains, oils/oilseeds, sugar and cotton.
 The activities of Glencore Agri are supported by investments in controlled and non-controlled storage, handling and processing facilities in strategic locations.
 Glencore Agri is operated as a joint venture in which the Group has a 49.99 per cent. ownership interest.
 See "- Agricultural products".

 Each of the Group's business segments undertakes industrial and marketing activities and is responsible for managing the marketing, sourcing, hedging, logistics and investment activities relating to the commodities in each business segment.
+Following the sale of the stake in Glencore Agri, the Agricultural Products business segment is now fully reported under marketing activities.
+The underlying business continues to operate a network of principally logistics, handling, storage and oilseed crushing assets in support of and complementary to its marketing operations.